7wingfly/autok8s/README.md

 This project aims to fully automate the installation and configuration of a Kubernetes control-plane node along with the worker nodes with no more than one command per node.
 It includes manifests and Helm charts for pod networking, a load balancer & persistent storage.

-In short, the idea of Autok8s is to run a script, wait 30ish minutes, and have a fully functional, ready to go Kubernetes cluster, just as you would have in the cloud.
+In short, the idea of Autok8s is to run a script, wait a few minutes, and have a fully functional, ready to go Kubernetes cluster, just as you would have in the cloud.

 Here's a video that demonstrates a brand-new 2 node cluster being created in just over 5 minutes.